Blue Tango: Instrumentation

 Anderson originally wrote "Blue Tango" for an orchestra consisting of two flutes, one piccolo, two oboes, two clarinets in B-Flat, two bassoons; four horns in F, three trumpets in B-Flat, two tenor trombones, bass trombone, tuba; a percussion section consisting of snare drum, bass drum and glockenspiel; and strings.

 Amanda Lear version

 French singer Amanda Lear recorded her own version of "Blue Tango", providing it with self-penned lyrics.
-The recording was included on her debut 1977 album I Am a Photograph and released as a 7" single in the Netherlands and Russia.
+The recording was included on her debut 1977 album I Am a Photograph and released as a 7-inch single in the Netherlands and Russia.
 The single was not a commercial success and did not chart.

 Music videos

 The music video referenced rumours on her alleged transsexualism, which circulated in media at that time.
 The clip opens with Lear wearing a mannish attire, a black tie and a bowler hat.
 The singer then "transforms" herself into a woman, taking the costume off and revealing a long bright dress.
 The video was first aired in Italian TV show Odeon on 18 October 1977.

 Another music video was produced for a popular German TV show Musikladen.
 It pictures the singer sitting at the table while performing the song and smoking a cigarette.
 In 1982, another video for "Blue Tango" was released for Italian TV show Premiatissima, which Lear hosted at that time.
 The singer is pictured wearing a flamenco dress and repeating dance routines accompanied by male dancers.
 The video premiered on 25 December 1982 and was later included in Lear's Italian television special Ma chi è Amanda?.